elemental/Elemental/doc/source/core/matrix.rst

       Return a pointer to the portion of the buffer that holds entry :math:`(i,j)` that does not allow for modifying the data.

-   .. cpp:function:: T* Buffer( int i, int j, int height, int width )

-      Same as the version without `height` and `width`, but in **Debug** modes it will ensure that the `height` :math:`\times` `width` submatrix starting at entry :math:`(i,j)` does not go out of bounds.

-   .. cpp:function:: const T* LockedBuffer( int i, int j, int height, int width ) const

-      Same as above, but the data cannot be modified using the returned pointer.

    .. rubric:: I/O

    .. cpp:function:: void Print( const std::string msg="" ) const